CZ-NIC/yangson/docs/schemanode.rst

    os.chdir("../..")

-The *schema* module defines the following classes:
+The *schemanode* module defines the following classes:

 * :class:`SchemaNode`: Abstract class for schema nodes.
 * :class:`InternalNode`: Abstract class for schema nodes that have children.